Lokni/PlayTech_TA/README.md

 which can be set through the constructor.
 The ConcurrentHashMap was taken as a basis, since it is thread safe.

-EvictionMap stores a key and value.
+EvictionMapSmart stores a key and value.
 For value uses a helper class (EvictableValueHolder) that stores: the key, value, object lifetime and timer.

 EvictableValueHolder class uses an interface (ExpirationHandler) to check the lifetime of an object and, if necessary, delete it.